Meet Jovic, Haller and Rebic: the goalbrokers bringing football's most precious commodity to Germany's financial capital.

 Haller: 'I'm a team player'

 The former Norway international has been proved right.
-After nine in the whole of last term, Haller already has 11 this — league-wide, only teammate Jovic, Bayern's Robert Lewandowski and Dortmund duo Marco Reus and Paco Alcacer have more.
-Throw in the eight assists that put him second in the league in that category, and only Reus has had a hand in more goals than Haller in the Bundesliga this season, making or taking one every 85.9 minutes on the pitch!
+After nine in the whole of last term, Haller already has 11 this — league-wide, only teammate Jovic, Bayern's Robert Lewandowski, Dortmund duo Marco Reus and Paco Alcacer and RB Leipzig's Yussuf Poulsen have more.
+Throw in the eight assists that put him third in the league in that category, and only Reus has had a hand in more goals than Haller in the Bundesliga this season, making or taking one every 85.9 minutes on the pitch!

 "I always want to score goals," said Haller, who played alongside Alassane Plea at French side Auxerre during the 2013/14 season as both tried — and at the time failed — to make a name for themselves.
 "But I'm a team player first and foremost."